Natural Cleaning: A Greener and Healthier Home

 Reducing Exposure to Harsh Chemicals and Toxins (e.g., VOCs, Ammonia)

 Common cleaning products are filled with potentially harmful chemicals.
-A study by the International Journal of Occupational and Environmental Health found over 132 chemical mixtures in 105 products!
+A study in the International Journal of Occupational and Environmental Health found more than 132 chemical mixtures in 105 products!
 These mixtures included surfactants, solvents, glycol ethers, fragrances, acids, bases, pH-stabilizers, phosphates, and salts.

 While not technically a VOC (because it is composed of nitrogen and hydrogen rather than carbon), ammonia is another dangerous gas found in common cleaning products, especially glass cleaners.
 Exposure to ammonia can lead to abdominal pain, burning sensations in the nose, throat, lungs, and eyes, coughing, and skin blisters.